-Sri Lanka’s northern cities held local polls for the first time in many years on Saturday amid opposition and poll monitor complaints of intimidation.
+Sri Lanka’s northern cities hold local polls for the first time in many years on Saturday amid opposition and poll monitor complaints of intimidation.

 Healing after a 25-year war between the government and the Liberation Tigers of Tamil Eelam (LTTE) that ended in May 2009, Tamils in the northern city of Jaffna, long the centre of Sri Lanka’s Tamil culture, feel there is little to gain from voting.

 “There were a number of elections like this and a change has never happened.
-I have little doubt that this is also going to be the same,” said Thuvaraki Nakeswaran, 22, a journalism student who voted for the first time in her life.
+I have little doubt that this is also going to be the same,” said Thuvaraki Nakeswaran, 22, a journalism student who will vote for the first time in her life.

 “I will vote for those who think to help Tamils.”

 She is among 350,000 voters in 16 constituencies registered to elect local leaders.
-But voting in Jaffna, as it did in war time, took place with a heavy military presence.
+But voting in Jaffna, as it did in war time, will take place with a heavy military presence.